Priyanka Chopra Pens A Heartfelt Note After Being Honoured At Marrakech Film Festival

 Speaking About Work

 Priyanka Chopra is currently busy shooting for Netflix's 'The White Tiger' which also stars Rajkummar Rao.
-The film is an adaptation of Aravind Adiga's popular novel by the same name.
+The film is an adaptation of Aravind Adiga's popular novel of the same name.

 Priyanka Chopra Reveals Why She Demanded Leading Roles Even When She Was New In Hollywood!